zukunft/zukunft.com/docs/llm/pending.md

 in the view 'Change word' adjust the url on the save button so that it fix the error messages 'url key "mask_id" is missing, url mapper for "mask" is missing, url mapper for "id" is missing, url mapper for "back" is missing, url mapper for "confirm" is missing, url mapper for "Name" is missing, url mapper for "py" is missing, url mapper for "Description" is missing, url mapper for "Plural" is missing, url mapper for "d" is missing, url mapper for "s" is missing, url mapper for "sp" is missing' caused by calling the url 'http://localhost/http/view.php?mask=3&id=259&back=259&confirm=1&Name=USD&py=3&Description=ISO+4217+alphabetic+code+for+the+United+States+dollar.&Plural=&d=0&s=1&sp=1' ; the expected result is that it should show the "Confirm update" view with the changes that the user has done and after pressing confirm that database row should be updated and the user should see th original page again, but with the updates , create first unit tests for the workflow using src/test/php/unit_workflow/all_workflow_tests.php

 test.php gates this call under the WORKFLOW_TEST const, while the other DB-write tests run under a separate WRITE_TEST const.
 By folding the write workflow into all_workflow_tests::run, the write workflow now runs whenever WORKFLOW_TEST is on — independent of WRITE_TEST.
 That matches your "never differ" goal (it's how test_workflow.php already behaves — no WRITE_TEST gate there), but it does mean a WORKFLOW_TEST=true, WRITE_TEST=false run will now touch the DB.

+move the field name const for all objects that might use the change_confirm view to src/main/php/shared/const/fields similar to src/main/php/shared/const/fields and use the shared ALL_FIELDS const to order the fields in the confirm_change view e.g. user_db, component_links

+create a const for all db field comments e.g. move 'the user-specific geolocation change' in sandbox_value to a VALUE_GEO_COM const

 fill in all placeholder